nnichols/nnichols.github.io/_posts/dnd/krug/2019-06-21-a-simple-job.markdown

 After a few hours of honest labor, they hit the open seas and begin the long journey north.
 Over the next few weeks, Krug attempts to learn how to sail as Jack reads up on the state of the world.
-Thaelen, left liquor-less, is forced into a spiritually, emotionally, and physically draining state known as "drying out."
+Thaelen, left liquor-less, is forced into a spiritually, emotionally, and physically draining state known as "drying out"- Arminius glaring over him the entire time.
 After a few days, the party, unsure what to do with their time, explores the ship and finds a prisoner being transported to **the Harpers.**
 Despite his advanced age, the shackled Drow, is surprisingly in-shape and his scars tell of a life's worth of experiences.
 He introduces himself as the thief Juib.